vrld/moonshine/README.md

 -----|------|--------
 min_luma | number between 0 and 1 | 0.7
 strength | number >= 0 | 5
+x | number >= 0 | 0
+y | number >= 0 | y
+size | table{w, h} | 1280, 640

+`x` and `y` are for translating the canvas used by the shader.
+`size` is used for the canvas size.
+Previously moonshine uses the size of the whole window, this can lead to performance slowdown especially in very big window size.
+Make this smaller accordingly to your game for performance boost.

 <a name="effect-godsray"></a>
 ### godsray